 Ian returned to ADG in 1994 after working with ADG during multiple internships.
-As a Principal, he is very involved with the marketing and design of the Firm's Public Safety projects, often serving as the Principal in Charge or Project Manager of projects on a wide variety of law enforcement, public safety, emergency operations centers, municipal complexes, public works complexes and cultural facilities, as are all three of ADG's Principles.
-Ian's broad knowledge of the Law Enforcement Accreditation standards, as well as being a standing member of the International Association of Law Enofrcement Planners (IALEP), and of the ICA (International CPTED Association) affords ADG with an in-house expert on these design and planning principles.
+As a Principal, he is very involved with the marketing and design of the Firm's Public Safety projects, often serving as the Principal in Charge or Project Manager of projects on a wide variety of law enforcement, public safety, emergency operations centers, municipal complexes, public works complexes, and cultural facilities as are all three of ADG's Principles.
+Ian's broad knowledge of the Law Enforcement Accreditation standards, as well as being a standing member of both the International Association of Law Enforcement Planners (IALEP) and the International CPTED Association (ICA) affords ADG with an in-house expert on these design and planning principles.
 Ian has become a consistent lecturer at the International Association of Chiefs of Police (IACP) where he speaks on the planning and design fundamentals of public safety architecture.

 His academic credentials include a Master of Architecture from the University of Florida and a Bachelor Arts in Architecture from the University of New Mexico.
 He also was the recipient of a scholarship award from the Pratt Institute for his award-winning design (un-built) for the revitalization of Coney Island during a summer design program held at the Institute.

 Ian is now also a certified Post-Disaster Facility Safety Assessor, and has twice served as a committee member of the Orlando Chapter of the American Institute of Architects on its design awards program.

 Senior Vice President